White House Tours and Events: a Complete Guide

 white-house-bowling4-abroad-wife.jpg

-What are the Rules for a White House Tour?
+What are the rules for a White House tour?

-When you get tickets for a tour or event, you will be sent a set of rules and restricted items.
-Carefully look at the rules and restrictions for your event!
 There are different rules depending on what you are attending.
 For some events you can bring in a large camera, other events no cameras are allowed at all.
-Read the rules and restrictions carefully-I can not stress this enough!
+Read the rules and restrictions carefully-I cannot stress this enough!

 white-house-garden-tour-abroad-wife.jpg

-The White House Garden Tour is offered twice a year, one weekend in the fall and one in the spring.
-We attended the fall tour.
-This event is open to the public. the National Park Service distributes same day tickets from a tent on Constitution and 15th.
+The National Park Service distributes same day tickets from a tent on Constitution and 15th.
 You will need one ticket per person in your group, and everyone must be present to receive a ticket.
-The ticket will be a timed entry.
+The ticket will have a timed entry.
 We were able to walk in at our time without waiting in any long lines.

 white-house-garden-tour1-abroad-wife.jpg

-The "tour" is not so much a tour as an open house.
-There is no one guiding you around, but you are given a program that tells you about different areas in the South Lawn.
 It is all outside, you will be able to walk very close to the White House but will not be able to go inside it.
 There is also some live music, the Marine Corps band was playing while we were there.
 You may bump into some recognizable people from the administration so keep an eye out!

 white-house-garden-tour3-abroad-wife.jpg